s-pl/agencia-de-viajes-xml/README.md

 # Travel Agency XML & DTD
-This is a basic project of a Travel Agency made in emulates how a structure of the info would look like.
+This is a basic project that emulates how a structure of the info of a travel agency would look like.

 ## Getting Started